martimy/Bat-Q/README.md

 ### Failure Tests page

 Batfish allows you to test various network failure scenarios by disabling any number of nodes and/or interfaces in the network.
-The failed components are included in forked snapshot that Bat-Q assigns a name  in the format "<snapshot>_fail".
+The failed components are included in forked snapshot that Bat-Q assigns a name in "\<snapshot>_fail" format.

 Once the failed components are selected, answers to the selected questions will reflect the new state of the network.
 You can move back-and-forth between the Analysis page and the Failure Tests pages, or even add/delete/modify questions using the Questions pages, as many times as you wish.